 - Transfer the egg mixture to the bowl of a stand mixer, and beat with a whisk attachment until you get glossy, room temperature peaks.
 Tip: hold a couple of bags of frozen peas or corn against the outside bowl to decrease the temperature more quickly.

 - With the mixer running on medium-low, add small chunks of room-temperature butter, one at a time.
 Take your time with this – let the butter incorporate fully before adding the next piece (5 – 10 minutes).
 Don’t panic if the mixture gets soupy.
 Just keep beating.
 You can’t overbeat it; it will come together in the end.

 - Beat in the peanut butter, one large dollop at a time.

 Assemble the cupcakes:

 Fill a large piping bag fitted with a large closed star tip (I used Ateco’s #860).
 Pipe the frosting onto the cupcakes, starting at the outside edge and working your way in.
-Top the cupcakes with crushed Reese’s Pieces and cupcake toppers, if desired.
+If desired, top the cupcakes with crushed Reese’s Pieces and cupcake toppers.